-Property and Liability Insurance - The County maintains commercial insurance coverage for vehicles, public officials, crime and surety bonds, etc.
+Surety Bonds - The County maintains commercial insurance coverage for surety bonds for selected employees and officials.

-The County is a member of the Cumberland County Insurance Commission (the "Commission").
+Joint Insurance Pool - The County is a member of the Cumberland County Insurance Commission (the "Commission").
 The Commission is operated in accordance with regulations of the Division of Local Governmental Services of the Department of Community Affairs for the purpose of securing significant savings in insurance cost as well as providing stability in coverage.
 It is governed by three County officials who serve as commissioners and are appointed by the Board.
 Coverage in excess of the Commission's self-insured retention limit is provided through the Commission's membership in the New Jersey Counties Excess Joint Insurance Fund established in March 2010.